 10. Use camp toilets and latrines properly.
 Do not dispose of garbage, wash water, aluminum cans, etc. in the facilities.

-11. Pets are not allowed in camp.
+11. Pets are not allowed in camp with the exception of service animals.

 12. Alcoholic beverages and illegal drugs are not allowed in camp.